MatteoMagnini/distributed-systems-python-101/content/language/_generator.md

 ## Python

 - _Python_ is an _interpreted_, high-level, general-purpose programming language.
-- It is quite old (first released in 1991) and _very popular_.
+- It is quite old, the first release is in 1991 (currently in version 3).
-- Now it is one of the most popular programming languages in the world, especially in the field of _data science_ and _machine learning_.
+- Now it is one of the most popular programming languages in the world
+  + especially in the field of _data science_ and _machine learning_.

 ---